BAILOOL/ANMS-Codes/README.md

 ![Bucketing](https://github.com/BAILOOL/ANMS-Codes/blob/master/Images/Bucketing.png?raw=true "Bucketing") |
 ![SSC](https://github.com/BAILOOL/ANMS-Codes/blob/master/Images/SSC.png?raw=true "SSC") |
 |:---:|:---:|:---:|

+Related algorithms that are implemented in this repository are:

+ - *"Visual Odometry based on Stereo Image Sequences with RANSAC-based Outlier Rejection Scheme"* - bucketing
+ - *"Multi-Image Matching using Multi-Scale Oriented Patches"* - original ANMS
+ - *"Efficiently selecting spatially distributed keypoints for visual tracking"* - more efficient ANMS

 For more details about the algorithm, experiments as well as the importance of homogenously distributed keypoints for SLAM please refer to the [paper](https://www.researchgate.net/publication/323388062_Efficient_adaptive_non-maximal_suppression_algorithms_for_homogeneous_spatial_keypoint_distribution).